-An annual Victoria tradition, the Santa Light Parade features decorated trucks, illuminated floats and Santa Claus a month before Christmas.
+An annual Victoria tradition, the Santa Claus Parade features decorated trucks, illuminated floats and Santa Claus a month before Christmas.

-Organized by the Greater Victoria Festival Society and sponsored by Peninsula Co-op, the Santa Light Parade takes place in late November each year.
-The 2023 edition was the 41st anniversary for the event and it happened on Saturday, November 25th.
+Organized by the Greater Victoria Festival Society and sponsored by Peninsula Co-op, the Santa Claus Parade takes place in late November each year.
+The 43rd anniversary of this event happened on Saturday, November 29th, 2025.
 It’s a fabulous event and attracts thousands of people, even in years when it rains.

 The parade begins in the late afternoon and includes plenty of brightly lit displays.
-Individuals and private groups wanting to take part in the procession in 2023 could do so for $100.
-The cost for non-profits was $75 and the cost for businesses was $160.
-To be in the parade groups have to register in advance.
+Businesses wanting to take part in the procession this past holiday season could do so for $180.
+The cost for non-profits was $100.
+Registration in advance to take part was required.

-For those who just want to watch and enjoy the fun from the side of the road, the event is totally free!
+The event is free for anyone who just wants to watch and enjoy the fun from the side of the road.
 You can head downtown to take in the sights from the sidewalk and support local organizations with donations as well.

 Location and Route